 - Never gather wet hair in a ponytail.
 Loosely hanging hair dries faster.
 In addition, wet hair is especially sensitive to ‘mistreatment’.
 Even a simple hair tie will cause damage.

 - Never rub your hair when towelling it dry.
 Instead, press a towel against the top of your hair and push it slowly toward the tips of your hair.
 This absorbs the water and maintains a smooth cuticle layer.

 - Metal barrettes (hair slides) or rubber bands without fabric cover are an absolute no-no. Over time, they will destroy the cuticle layer and lead to brittle hair or breakage.

 - Let your hair down at home: Be gentle with your hair by avoiding hairdos like ponytails, pigtails or braids.
 Wear an Alice band (avoid hair bands made of plastic) if you don’t like your hair hanging in your face.

 - Allow your hair to air-dry as often as possible.

 - Whenever possible, select the cold settings when using a blow dryer.
 If you do have to use hot air keep a distance of at least 6// between your scalp and the blow dryer nozzle.

-- Brushing with natural bristles produces the most beautiful lustre.
-Brushes with the most natural bristles per square inch produce the most beautiful lustre.
+- Brushing with natural bristles produces the most beautiful luster.
+Brushes with the most natural bristles per square inch produce the most beautiful luster.